 Candidates should utilize this timebox in the most constructive, advantageous way possible to allow the TAC to see their Scrum knowledge and training ability come to life.

-After completion of their training simulation timebox, the candidate will be asked to leave the room and use the time to reflect on their performance and provide a retro upon returning to the room.
+After completion of their training simulation timebox, the candidate will be asked to leave the room and use the time to reflect on their performance and provide a personal retrospective upon returning to the room.

-Each TAC member should use this time to individually evaluate the candidate’s performance against the CST Certification Standards and enter this information into the digital Candidate Scorecard.
+Each TAC member will use this time to individually evaluate the candidate’s performance against the CST Certification Standards.

-Once the Collective Scoring is tabulated, the resulting certification decision will be shared with the team and discussed.
-At this time the team will also discuss a re-interview date for the candidate (if the decision is a denial), and a few strengths and areas of growth to share with the candidate.
+Once the candidate's scoring is tabulated, the resulting certification decision will be shared among the TAC and discussed.
+At this time the team will also discuss a few strengths and areas of growth to share with the candidate, as well as a re-interview date for the candidate (if the candidate is not approved).

-Scrum Alliance staff will share process details regarding Approval or Denial status as well as when the candidate can reinterview.
+Scrum Alliance staff will share process details regarding next steps.